Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 3. Harder to qualify for future credit

-Having a default on your credit report tells a lender that you haven’t always honoured your contracts and might not be creditworthy.
-Many reputable lenders won’t work with anyone who has a recent default on their file.
-Even if a lender does offer you a loan, having a bad mark on your credit report makes it difficult to qualify for competitive rates on loans, credit cards, mortgages, car loans and other types of finance.
+Having a loan default on your credit report tells a lender that you might not be creditworthy.
+It often takes at least 3 years after you’ve settled the loan post-default before you may be considered for a new loan.
+Even so, having a bad mark on your credit report can make it difficult for you to qualify for competitive rates on most types of financing.

 Worried you might default on your loan?
 Here’s how to avoid it

-Fortunately, there are steps you can take to prevent your credit from going into default.
-If you think you’re going to miss the next repayment, you might want to do some or all of the following:
+Fortunately, there are steps you can take to preventing a loan default.
+If you think you’re going to miss that next repayment, you might want to do some or all of the following:

 - Contact your lender.
-Calling or visiting your lender in person might be the fastest way to alert your lender that you may have trouble making a repayment.
-Many are willing to work with borrowers that think they might default by adjusting your loan term to lower your repayments.
-They may be willing to take other steps if you’ve found yourself in financial hardship.
+Calling or visiting your lender in person might be the fastest way to alert your lender that you might have trouble making a repayment.
+Many are willing to work with borrowers that think they might default by adjusting your loan term to lower your repayments or taking other steps to make sure you don’t miss a repayment.

 - Ask your family and friends.
 In times like these, your social safety net might come in handy.
-Explain the situation to a relative you trust and ask if they can help you out with a family loan.
+Explain the situation to a relative you trust and ask if they can help you out.

 - Talk to your employer.
 Some companies might be willing to give you a pay advance if you’re in a tight spot with a lender.
-Ask your human resources department about your employer’s policy for advances.
+Ask your human resources department what your employer’s policy is for advances.

 Already in default?
 Here’s what to do next

-The sooner you can get out of default, the faster you can start to build your credit.
-While that negative mark stays on your credit report for five years, you can begin taking steps to regain your financial health right away.
+The sooner you can get out of default, the faster you’ll be able to start building your credit.
+While that negative mark will stay on your credit report for at least seven years, you can start taking steps to regain your financial health right away.

 - Pay your late payment and fees.
 Just missed the cutoff for late payments?
-Try to pay off the late payment and fee before it goes to collections.
-If you sit on it too long, your lender could sue you for repayment or get a legal judgment to garnish your wages.
+Try to pay off that late payment and fee before it goes to collections.
+If you let it sit too long, your lender could sue you for repayment.

 - Negotiate a settlement.
-Has your lender already called in a debt collector?
-You might be able to negotiate to reduce your debt to a large one-time payment.
-You can do this on your own or hire a debt management company, but make sure you’re working with a reputable organisation.
+Already in collections?
+You might be able to negotiate your debt down to a large one-time payment.
+You can do this on your own or hire a debt settlement company to do it for you — though you’ll want to make sure you’re working with a reputable organization.

 - Get credit counselling.
-Credit counselling can also help after you default on your loan, by helping you come up with a plan for paying off and staying out of debt.
+Credit counselling can also help after you’ve already experienced a loan default by helping you come up with a debt management plan for paying off your loan and staying out of debt.

 More guides on Finder